 "At The Hundredth Meridian," by the Tragically Hip

 But this song, this number, this three-and-a-half minutes of swampy, joyous energy -- well, it makes me believe in magic, an essential element of all great songs.
-And if you don't think Gord Downie was a magician, just listen to him sing this song, especially when, near the end, for the seventh and final time, he sings the phrase "where the great plains begin," stretching it and holding on to it until you're worried he might not make it out of the song alive.
-He did, of course, which is at least partially why it gets me down that he isn't alive now.
+And if you don't think Gord Downie was a magician, just listen to him sing this song, especially when, near the end, for the seventh and final time, he sings the phrase "where the Great Plains begin," stretching it and holding on to it until you're worried he might not make it out of the song alive.
+He did, of course, which is at least partially why it gets me down that he isn't anymore.